michalkolodziejski/verbose-happiness/README.md

 The title is an arcade game (duh?).
 I wanted it to be very colourful and dynamic - but at the same time very simple.
 It is representative of the "endless runner" genre and my first production for the Atari 2600.
 I recommend the NTSC TV format - I liked this colour palette better, the PAL60 format after the colour mapping was more dimmed.

 Let the history of the production's theme remain a secret.
-The title character - Kaz, is precisely the well-known Kaz from AtariOnline.pl.
+The title character - `Kaz`, is precisely the well-known Kaz from `AtariOnline.pl`.
 The title is to commemorate his contribution as a history researcher, the difficulties faced and even a particular event, in a humorous way, without mocking or ridiculing.
 Of course, everything took place with consent and even the clear and active objection of the main character (joke).

+### Game screenshots
 ![game screenshot 01](https://raw.githubusercontent.com/michalkolodziejski/verbose-happiness/main/_release/Kaz's%20Knickers%20-%2001.png)
 ![game screenshot 02](https://raw.githubusercontent.com/michalkolodziejski/verbose-happiness/main/_release/Kaz's%20Knickers%20-%2002.png)
 ![game screenshot 03](https://raw.githubusercontent.com/michalkolodziejski/verbose-happiness/main/_release/Kaz's%20Knickers%20-%2003.png)